 The Connecticut Mirror exists to start conversations about public policy.
-Our goal in publishing CT Viewpoints is to provide a nonpartisan forum for robust policy conversations.
+Our goal in publishing CT Viewpoints is to provide Connecticut residents with a nonpartisan forum for robust policy conversations.
 CT Viewpoints welcomes thoughtful, original commentary on government, public policy and politics as they affect life in Connecticut.
-We also welcome views of Connecticut residents on national and international issues that touch their lives.
+We also welcome the opinions of Connecticut residents on national and international issues that touch their lives.

 How to Submit

 To submit a commentary item or letter, please use the form below.
 If you have questions, feel free to email CT Viewpoints Editor Paul Stern at email@example.com.
 Due to the volume of submitted items, writers will not necessarily be told in advance whether or when their submission will be published.

 PLEASE NOTE: The form below is NOT for brief comments on individual stories or op-eds, which we do not publish.